Xi and Putin to speak via video as grinding Ukraine war tests China-Russia partnership - Local News 8

 “Now with domestic issues out of the way, Xi is in a better position to work on Russia,” said Stimson Center’s Sun, referring to his consolidation of power in October.

-She added that trade between the two countries had increased this year due to high energy prices globally — and the two leaders could “reaffirm their vows to cooperate economically.”
+“The two leaders will emphasize their partnership, cooperation and strong ties.
+They will want to send the message that all those transcend the war in Ukraine,” said Sun. “(The war) has been a nuisance for China this past year and has affected China’s interest in Europe.
+But the damage is not significant enough that China will abandon Russia.”

+Wu, too, acknowledged that the relationship was “fundamental for both countries,” pointing to China’s ability to profit from the Ukraine war due to its access to Russian oil.

-However, Wu said, the protests, Covid outbreak and consequent economic toll have placed Xi in a more vulnerable position that could mean less material and public support for Russia.
+However, he added, China’s protests, Covid outbreak and consequent economic toll have placed Xi in a more vulnerable position that could mean less material and outspoken support for Russia.

 “The policy tools Xi Jinping can use to support Russia is quite limited now, it’s quite constrained,” said Wu.
 “Politically, domestic support for Xi has declined dramatically.
 His third term does not actually start with a rosy picture.”